Charities and organisations supported

 We received a silver medal from the world's most trusted business sustainability ratings provider EcoVadis.
 This result places Just Eat for Business among the top 25% of companies assessed by EcoVadis.

 Delivering delicious food to teams can take its toll on the environment, so in November 2020 we partnered with e-cargo bike delivery company Pedal Me to make our services greener.
-And when we can’t use Pedal Me - or our other eco-friendly partner Urb-it - we offset delivery emissions through ClimateCare!
+And when we can’t use Pedal Me, we offset delivery emissions through ClimateCare!

 Back in September 2020, we introduced new delivery boxes to streamline our logistics and further reduce carbon emissions.
 This decision has helped us to save up to half a ton of CO2e every week.